deeptek2012/DeepTek_test/README.md

 Once you have pushed your progress,

 - Add `deeptek2012` as collaborators to the repository.
-- Reply to the email with link to your repository / send an email to `anju [at] infracloud [dot] io`.
+- Reply to the email with link to your repository.

 ---